chanleeip/HIS-hackathon/README.md

 # Problem Statemt:
-You may get a lot of ideas like a Startup Idea , Business Idea, New Patent Idea or a New Algoithm For a Maths/Computer Problem.
+You may get a lot of ideas like a Startup Idea , Business Idea, New Patent Idea or a New Algorithm For a Maths/Computer Problem.
 Till You Develop The Idea To start a Startup or To get a Patent .
 There is a chance fo the idea to get Stolen or to get Leaked to Public.
 In such Cases, If Someone Used your Idea and did something , There arises a Problem who Was the Real Owner of The Idea.
 In such Cases Our, IdeaNFT Helps....